TouK/nussknacker/CONTRIBUTING/cla-individual.md

 as the protection of Nussknacker and its users.
 It does not change your rights to use your own Contributions for any other purpose.

-Please complete and sign this Agreement, and then email a pdf copy to legal@nussknacker.io only (do not copy any other persons or lists).
-Read this document carefully before signing and keep a copy for your records.

 Full name:

 \_________________________________________________